kolbytn/mindcraft/README.md

 6. Run `node main.js` from the installed directory

 If you encounter issues, check the [FAQ](https://github.com/kolbytn/mindcraft/blob/main/FAQ.md) or find support on [discord](https://discord.gg/mp73p35dzC).
 We are currently not very responsive to github issues.
+To run tasks please refer to [Minecollab Instructions]((minecollab.md#installation)

 ## Tasks